 Our ENT division

 Pediatric otolaryngology at Children's Mercy and the University of Kansas continues to grow.
 There are currently 11 pediatric otolaryngology faculty who are augmented by two neurotologists.
 Children's Mercy is a regional 367-bed tertiary referral center and Level I Pediatric Trauma Center which includes 41 Pediatric ICU and 87 Neonatal ICU beds.
-With 33 sections and divisions and more than 400 pediatric faculty members, we provide one of the most stimulating academic and clinical environments in the country.
+With 33 divisions and more than 400 pediatric faculty members, we provide one of the most stimulating academic and clinical environments in the country.

 The fellow will see patients in their own weekly outpatient clinic with staff supervision and fill their own fellow operating room block.
 The ENT fellow also serves are the team leader for the busy inpatient service.
 They also have the opportunity to complete multiple research projects that will be submitted for national presentation and publication with help from ENT designated research staff.